St4NNi/jam-rs/docs/JMA_FORMAT.md

 One catalog row points at one `.jma` object and its checksum.
 Query-time trace does not use a companion index or a text file.

+Jam Index is a separate local format and does not contain or open JMA objects.
+Its complete selected contigs generate positions in memory.
+See [JAM_INDEX.md](JAM_INDEX.md).
+This document applies only to the existing `.jam` plus JMA trace path.

 ## Object envelope

 The first 256 bytes are the fixed little-endian superblock.
 It contains the